Briefing Note 01: APPG Roundtable Briefing on the Earned Settlement Proposal and Existing Skilled Worker Pathways

-Meeting takeaways from the APPG on Migration roundtable on the Earned Settlement proposal and existing Skilled Worker visa holders.
+Briefing submitted for the APPG on Migration roundtable on the Earned Settlement proposal and the treatment of existing Skilled Worker visa holders.

 Summary